bdmac/bdmac.github.io/index.md

 >
 > &mdash; <cite>William</cite>

-I'm a husband to my wonderful wife Jossie (yes, it's Josie with two Ss, get over it).
+I'm a husband to my wonderful wife Jossie (yep, with two Ss get over it).
 Together we have an amazing little dude named William.
 He is named after [William Riker](https://en.wikipedia.org/wiki/William_Riker) no matter what anyone says.